Skip to main content

 graphics3 negative mentions

-• Requires a proprietary Real Tone cable, which can be expensive and hard to find.
+• Requires a proprietary Real Tone cable, which can be expensive and hard to find separately.

-• The menu interface is clunky and can be frustrating to navigate.
+• The menu interface is clunky and not user-friendly, making navigation cumbersome.

 • music